andrew-wairegi-school/core-week13-IP/README.md

 4. Psych - A Psychometric statistics Package
 5. Corrr - A Correlation Package
 6. Dplyr - A Data manipulation package
-7. Caret - A Classification adn Regression package
+7. Caret - A Classification and Regression package

 ### License
 Copyright (c) 2022 **Andrew Wairegi**